📅 We have opened spaces for the Inca Trail 4 Days – 2026. Book now and don't miss out!

 Machu Picchu

-The 2 Day Short Inca Trail is the perfect alternative for those travellers who wish to experience the magic of the Short Inca Trail.
-This fascinating adventure begins with pick-up from your hotel in Cusco, followed by a transfer to Ollantaytambo and then to kilometre 104 (2,250 m.a.s.l.), the starting point of this extraordinary route, trail.
+The 2-Day Short Inca Trail is the perfect alternative for travelers who wish to experience the magic of the Inca Trail with limited time.
+This fascinating adventure begins with pickup from your hotel in Cusco, followed by a transfer to Ollantaytambo and a train journey to Kilometer 104 (2,250 masl), the starting point of this extraordinary route.

-You will first visit the archaeological complex of Chachabamba (2,270 masl), a perfect introduction to Inca architecture.
-Continuing the ascent, you will reach the majestic Wiñayhuayna (2,650 masl), jewel of the Inca Trail with impressive terraces and structures.
-The crowning moment occurs when you reach the Inti Punku or Sun Gate (2,780 masl), where you will have your first view of Machu Picchu citadel (2,400 masl).
+Along the way, you will first visit the Chachabamba archaeological complex (2,270 masl), a perfect introduction to Inca architecture.
+Afterwards, you will ascend to the majestic Wiñayhuayna (2,650 masl), considered one of the greatest jewels of the Inca Trail due to its impressive terraces and structures.

-Finally, you will descend by bus to Aguas Calientes village (2,050 masl) to rest in your hotel and prepare to fully explore Machu Picchu citadel the next day.
+To end the day, you will take a bus down to Aguas Calientes (2,050 masl), where you can rest at your hotel and prepare for the full exploration of Machu Picchu the following day.

 Group Size Up to 16